bbrownekianda/docs/pages/README.md

 ## Offline availability

 Kianda is a progressive web application.
-This enables Kianda dashboards to provide insights to the business processes even in offline mode.
+This enables Kianda dashboards to provide insights to the business processes even when offline.

 For example, this can benefit businesses where users can carry out inspections or maintenance even at a remote location with no access to the internet.
 The user can create a new instance or carry out actions on an existing instance.